soarqin/DSP_Mods_TO/CompressSave/LZ4WrapC/lz4/README.md

 #### Level 2 : High Compression variant

-For more compression ratio at the cost of compression speed, the High Compression variant called **lz4hc** is available.
+For better compression ratio at the cost of compression speed, the High Compression variant called **lz4hc** is available.
 Add files **`lz4hc.c`** and **`lz4hc.h`**.
 This variant also compresses data using the [LZ4 block format],